converged-computing/metrics-operator/docs/getting_started/user-guide.md

     - name: perf-sysstat
 ```

-Note that this usage requires no changes to your application container, beyond you knowing what the entrypoint command is to monitor.
+It was a design choice that using an application container in this context requires no changes to the container itself.
+You simply need to know what the entrypoint command is, and this will allow the metric sidecar containers to monitor it.
-In our case, we are issuing an mpirun command, and that's what we want to monitor.
+In our case, for our command we are issuing `mpirun`, and that's what we want to monitor.
 Thus, the `image` and `command` attributes are the
 only two required for a basic application setup.
 For the next section, "metrics" we've found an application metric (so it can be used for an
 Application Metric Set) that we like called `perf-sysstat`, and we add it to the list.
 We could easily have added more, because one
 application run can be monitored by several tools, but we will keep it simple for this example.
 Next, let's submit this to the metrics operator.